Getting started with TransMail

 - Check the Inbox to confirm the successful delivery of your first test mail using this Mail Agent.

 Before you get started it is important to know that TransMail is for sending transactional emails like welcome emailers, password resets emails, OTPs.
 We do not support sending of bulk emails or promotional emails like newsletters or marketing campaign emails.
-If you are looking for a bulk/ marketing email sending service, check out Zoho Campaigns.
+If you are looking for a bulk email provider, you can visit Zoho Campaigns.